aaronbloomfield/pdr/README.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

 This repository contains the materials for the course entitled "CS 2150: Program and Data Representation" in the [Computer Science Department](http://www.cs.virginia.edu) at the [University of Virginia](http://www.virginia.edu).
-It will contain all of the slides, labs, exams, etc. used throughout the course.
+It contains all of the slides, labs, exams, etc., used throughout the course.
 The course description is [below](#description).
 The github repository for this course is at [https://github.com/aaronbloomfield/pdr](https://github.com/aaronbloomfield/pdr).

 Students *currently* in the course should view the [cs2150/index.html](cs2150/index.html) ([md](cs2150/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com).
 Note that many of the course materials are modified right before they are needed -- for example, this repository will be updated right before the semester starts.